telerik/xaml-docs/controls/radgridview/sorting/basics.md

 ## Style the Sorted Header

-By [editing the template]({%slug styling-apperance-editing-control-templates%}) of the header cell you are able to change its overall look and feeling.
+By [editing the template]({%slug styling-apperance-editing-control-templates%}) of the header cell, you are able to change its overall look and feel.
 Making use of the **VisualStateManager** also allows you to adjust the visual appearance in the different sorting states - descending, ascending and none.
 You can also change the visual element that represents the direction of the sorting.
 For more information, have a look at the [Styling Column Headers]({%slug gridview-styling-column-headers%}) article.

 ## See Also